McDegens-DAO/mcbuild/README.md

 # mcbuild
-A js class that builds, optimizes, and optionally serializes & base64 encodes a Solana transaction.
+builds, optimizes, serializes, and encodes a solana transaction for both apps and actions

 # usage
 ```javascript